Workshops | Events | Speaking Engagements

 Guests also have an option to extend their stay another two days if they wish to experience more of what Vermejo has to offer or more time for photography instruction.

-Cost is $2400 (excluding tax) and includes lodging, meals, professional guides and on-site transportation.There is an optional two day extension available for anyone who wants more time to shoot or explore ($600/extra day, subject to room availability).
+Cost $2800.
+Price includes lodging, meals, professional guides and on-site transportation.There is an optional two day extension available for anyone who wants more time to shoot, explore or learn ($700/extra day, subject to room availability).
+Full breakdown of options below:

 Company Store purchases, alcoholic beverages, staff and guide gratuity and New Mexico State sales tax are not included.
 Click here for more information about tipping and my Vermejo workshops in general.